 How many Super Bowls have the Chiefs won?
 All of Kansas City's past victories and appearances

 There's something to be said about the heart of a champion.
-The Kansas City Chiefs have proven it time and again.
-So it will be hard to bet against the defending champions when they take on the San Francisco 49ers in Super Bowl LVIII on Sunday night at Allegiant Stadium in Las Vegas.
+The Kansas City Chiefs have proven it time and again, and they did so at the 2024 Super Bowl, defeating the San Francisco 49ers 25-22 in overtime to win their second championship in a row and their third in the last five years.

 Chiefs' 2024 season leading up to the Super Bowl